clarkcb/xsearch/README.md

 ### Go ###

 You can download go from this page: http://golang.org/.
-After you have installed it you will have the __go__ command available; run it by itself to see what options are.
+After you have installed it you will have the <code>go</code> command available; run it by itself to get basic usage instructions.

-If you look in the build.sh script you will see this command to build gosearch:
+If you look in the _build.sh_ script in the <code>build_go()</code> function you will see this command to build <code>gosearch</code>:

     go install elocale.com/clarkcb/xsearch/gosearch

-Note that I set the GOPATH environment variable.
-This is important for go because it expects it to be defined and point to a standard directory structure that contains a src directory with project-specific source directories under that.
+Note that I set the <code>GOPATH</code> environment variable.
+This is important for go because it expects it to be defined and point to a standard directory structure that contains a _src_ directory with project-specific source directories under that.

-Note also that something called gengosearchcode is installed and ran before the gosearch install.
-This executable generates go code files from xml that get used in gosearch.
+Note also that something called <code>gengosearchcode</code> is installed and ran before the <code>gosearch</code> install.
+This executable generates some go code files from xml that get used in <code>gosearch</code>.

-The compiled executable gets created under go/bin.
-To run gosearch I then create a soft link to it in my ~/bin directory:
+The compiled executable gets created under _go/bin_.
+To run <code>gosearch</code>
+I then create a soft link to it in my _~/bin_ directory:

     $ cd ~/bin
     $ ln -s ~/src/git/xsearch/go/bin/gosearch

-Alternatively, you could add $GOPATH/bin to PATH.
+Alternatively, you could add <code>$GOPATH/bin</code> to <code>PATH</code>.

 ### Haskell ###